 Why customer support is essential in SaaS

-SaaS customer support comes in many forms: a comprehensive help center where users can go to look up any question they have, a dedicated team of support agents who are always at the ready to guide existing users to success or attract new ones, a few thoughtfully-designed chatbots to ease some of the burdens of level 1 support, a killer cobrowsing solution (ahem, Fullview) to get immediate context and real-time interaction with a user...the list goes.
+SaaS customer support comes in many forms: A comprehensive help center where users can go to look up any question they have, a dedicated team of support agents who are always at the ready to guide existing users or attract new ones, a few thoughtfully-designed chatbots to ease some of the burdens of level 1 support, an all-round support platform (like Fullview) to get immediate context into every ticket and real-time interaction with a user.

 It is precisely because SaaS support encompasses so much that it is crucial to get it right.
 At the end of the day, it doesn't matter how great your product is if your users aren't experiencing it the right way: with friction and pain points kept to an absolute minimum.